deepmodeling/tbplas/doc/source/tutorial/wfc_prop.rst

         wfc /= np.linalg.norm(wfc)
         return wfc

-Here ``sample`` is an instance of :class:`Sample`, the sample for which initial wave function will be generated. ``mu`` controlls the center of the Gaussian wave, while ``sigma`` and ``scale`` controlls the spatial extension.
+Here ``sample`` is an instance of :class:`.Sample`, the sample for which initial wave function will be generated. ``mu`` controlls the center of the Gaussian wave, while ``sigma`` and ``scale`` controlls the spatial extension.
 By wisely choosing ``mu``, ``sigma`` and ``scale`` we can generate different types of Gaussian waves.
 For example, a two-dimensional Gaussian wave can be generated and visualized